rizutazu/krunner-translator/README.md

 ## Feature

+- Translate text

-Most of the original features are removed.
-Configuration feature is not implemented, and Google Translate is the only engine.
+Most of relevant original features are removed.
+Configuration is not implemented, and Google Translate is the only engine.
 You could only specify translating destination language.
 Specifying source language is not supported, the program will always use auto detect.

 Maybe these features would be added back further.